quantify-os/quantify-scheduler/docs/tutorials/qblox/Pulsar.rst

 I/Q modulation
 ^^^^^^^^^^^^^^

 To perform upconversion using an I/Q mixer and an external local oscillator, simply specify a local oscillator in the config using the :code:`lo_name` entry.
-The example above, :code:`complex_output_0` is connected to a local oscillator named :code:`lo0` and :code:`complex_output_1` to :code:`lo1`.
+:code:`complex_output_0` is connected to a local oscillator instrument named :code:`lo0` and :code:`complex_output_1` to :code:`lo1`.
 Since the Quantify-Scheduler aim is to only specify the final RF frequency when the signal arrives at the chip, rather than any parameters related to I/Q modulation, we specify this information here.

 The backend assumes that upconversion happens according to the relation